Seventh Grade Spanish

 Checklist, Spanish Course Guidelines

 In Spanish this year, students focus on 'the places' of Latin America by taking an in-depth look at four Spanish-speaking countries: Venezuela, Argentina, Equatorial Guinea & Costa Rica.
-The regional culture, society, current events and history are discussed as well as discovering what makes each one unique.
-Students complete a ‘mini-project’ along with each country surveyed, which focuses on a cultural aspect in particular: politics, weather & season reversal, food, and eco-tourism respectively.
-Students also complete more in-depth projects where they create travel guides, menus, weather forecasts, and house floor plans in Spanish, each relating to their vocabulary topics at the time.
+The regional culture, society, current events, and history are discussed as well as discovering what makes each one unique.
+Students complete a ‘mini-project’ along with each country surveyed, which focuses on a cultural aspect in particular: politics, weather & season reversal, cusine, and eco-tourism respectively.
+Students also complete more in-depth projects where they create a menu, a weather forecast, and a house floor plan in Spanish, each relating to their vocabulary topics at the time.

-In grammar, students learn to conjugate all irregular, spelling change and stem-changing verbs in the present tense.
+In grammar, students learn to conjugate all irregular, spelling change, and stem-changing verbs in the present tense.
 Through in-class discussions, students gain insight to many other perspectives outside their own as they learn to converse about daily things in life, such as pastimes, food, housing, and clothing.
+Several writing samples are completed throughout the academic year where the end goal is for students to be able to write a paragraph with ease (and not much reliance on the dictionary).

 Questions to consider:

-- How do the people differ from one region to another?
+• How does the culture within each region differ?
+How do the people, food, etc. differ from one region to another?

-- What are some typical characteristics of Latin America?
-And, how do we distinguish those characteristics from stereotypes?
+• What are some typical characteristics of Latin America?
+How do we distinguish those characteristics from generalized stereotypes?

-By the end of 7th grade Spanish, students must be able to: conjugate stem-changing verbs, use the present progressive, discuss their likes and dislikes while conversing in more detail and expressing information efficiently.
+By the end of 7th grade Spanish, students must be able to: conjugate stem-changing verbs, use the present progressive mode, discuss their likes and dislikes while conversing and expressing information in more detail.

 7th Spanish Archives